-The bonds will be designated collective action securities and will, therefore, contain "collective action clauses", regarding meetings of holders, acceleration of the bonds in an event of default and future modifications to the terms of the bonds.
+The bonds will be designated collective action securities and will, therefore, contain "collective action clauses," regarding meetings of holders, acceleration of the bonds in an event of default and future modifications to the terms of the bonds.
 Some of these provisions differ from those applicable to certain other series of bonds issued by the State of Israel.
-Under the provisions applicable to the bonds, which are described beginning on page 5 of the accompanying prospectus, Israel may amend the payment provisions of the bonds and other "reserve matters" with the consent of the holders of: (1) with respect to a single series of bonds, more than 75% of the aggregate principal amount outstanding of such series; (2) with respect to two or more series of bonds, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of bonds, whether or not the "uniformly applicable" requirements are met, more than 662/3% of the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding bonds of each series affected by the proposed modification, taken individually.
+Under the provisions applicable to the bonds, which are described beginning on page 5 of the accompanying prospectus, Israel may amend the payment provisions of the bonds and other "reserve matters" with the consent of the holders of: (1) with respect to a single series of bonds, more than 75% of the aggregate principal amount outstanding of such series; (2) with respect to two or more series of bonds, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the aggregate principal amount of the outstanding bonds of each series affected by the proposed modification, taken individually.

-Per Per Per

-http://www.oblible.d CO19930 2050 2120 • bond Total bond Total bond Total Public Offering Price 100.000% \$2,000,000,000 100.000% \$2,000,000,000 100.000% \$1,000,000,000 Underwriting discounts 0.125% \$ 2,500,000 0.250% \$ 5,000,000 0.300% \$ 3,000,000 Proceeds to the State of Israel (before expenses) 99.875% \$1,997,500,000 99.750% \$1,995,000,000 99.700% \$ 997,000,000
+Per 2030 bonds Total Per 2050 bonds Total Public Offering Price 99.561% \$995,610,000 97.526% \$1,950,520,000 Underwriting discounts 0.125% \$ 1,250,000 0.250% \$ 5,000,000 Proceeds to the State of Israel (before expenses) 99.436% \$994,360,000 97.276% \$1,945,520,000

 The public offering prices set forth above do not include accrued interest, if any.
-Interest on the bonds will accrue from April 3, 2020 and must be paid by the purchaser if the bonds are delivered after April 3, 2020.
+Interest on the bonds will accrue from January 15, 2020 and must be paid by the purchaser if the bonds are delivered after January 15, 2020.
 Neither the Securities and Exchange Commission (the "SEC") nor any regulatory body in the United States has approved or disapproved of these securities or passed upon the accuracy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.

-The bonds are expected to be delivered on or about April 3, 2020 (the "issue date") in book-entry form only to purchasers through The Depository Trust Company, Clearstream Banking, Luxembourg, société anonyme, and the Euroclear System.
+The bonds were delivered on January 15, 2020 (the "issue date") in book-entry form only to purchasers through The Depository Trust Company, Clearstream Banking, Luxembourg, société anonyme, and the Euroclear System.